Contracts and agreements

 In a nursery setting there are normally sufficient staff to cover illness, but it’s a good idea to check what the key person arrangements are if your child’s key person is unwell.

 Providers in England will have a illness/infectious disease and exclusion procedure.
 Providers in Wales will have an exclusion due to illness policy and procedure.
 In both England and Wales this will outline how the provider will respond to children who are ill or infectious and how they will deal with a sick child.
 If your child has shown any signs of being unwell in the preceding 48 hours you should let the provider know.
 Usually, if a child becomes ill whilst in their care, they will contact you and ask you to come and collect your child.

 If a child or parent is displaying any coronavirus symptoms government advice should be followed (see links above).

 Each setting will have their own permission forms that you will be asked to read and sign.

 If using a childminder they may give you a set of parental permission forms for you to complete at the beginning of the contract.
 These show that you have given your permission for your child to take part in certain activities, for example, going to a regular childminding drop in, or travelling in the childminder's car.

 Policies and procedures

-Childminders in Wales must also make policies and procedures available to parents.
+Settings in Wales must also make policies and procedures available should you want to see them.